-

 Sharon Koskoff, Louise Irvine and George Neary

 Louise led several guided tours of the Art Deco gallery at WMODA, and guests enjoyed sweet bites and bubbly, also known as “giggle water” in the Roaring Twenties.
 Many guests had fun with our new Art Deco Trivia Trail, assisted by our amazing team of staff and volunteers who greeted guests in the museum galleries.
-Claudia Bailey and Judy King even dressed flapper-style for the era.
+Claudia Bailey and Judy Cooper even dressed flapper-style for the era.
 Liannette Marquez brought her grandmother’s stunning flapper dress, which was weighed down with thousands of tiny seed beads.
 We were thrilled to meet Deedle Khan, who had lived through the entire century, having reached her 101st birthday!

 Liannette Marquez and Louise Irvine with original flapper dress